PyO3/pyo3/guide/src/trait_exposure.md

 }
 ```

-Let's break it down in order to perform a better error handling:
+Let's break it down in order to perform better error handling:

 ```rust
 impl Model for UserModel {